Pramod0347/news-rag-backend/README.md

 Strict, context-first prompt: answers come from retrieved docs; otherwise a safe fallback

 Scripts to ingest, embed, and index news
+UpdateNews.js script auto-fetches latest news into articles.json for the RAG pipeline.

 🗂️ Folder Structure
 src/